welchbj/pages/markdown/hacks.md

 #       |                   |__ open port on vulnerable DMZ server through which we route traffic
 #       |__ local port through which traffic is tunnelled

-# proxychains (combine this with SSH dynamic port forwarding over port
+# proxychains (combine this with SSH dynamic port forwarding over default port
-# 8080 to access hosts within an internal network over a compromised
+# 9050 to access hosts within an internal network over a compromised DMZ machine)
-# DMZ machine)
 proxychains nmap -sT -Pn <ip>/<cidr>
 ```